 Now for the before and afters…are you ready to be wowed?!?!

 Wha, wha, whaaa…I know, I know, not much of an after.
 It looks pretty much the same and just as cluttered.
 BUT it’s more functional for the dresser!
-All of my necessities are still present but I did loose to wire basket.
+All of my necessities are still present on the revived tray but I did lose the wire basket.
 Oh well, you win some you lose some.

 Working on any projects lately?
 Fun or function?